Kraftwerk: 3-D The Catalogue and Schneider's death (2017–present)

 On 21 December 2020, Parlophone/WEA released Remixes, a digital compilation album.
-It includes remixed tracks taken from singles released 1991, 1999, 2000, 2004 and 2007, plus the previously unreleased "Non Stop", a version of "Musique Non-Stop" used as a jingle by MTV Europe beginning in 1993.
+It includes remixed tracks taken from singles released in 1991, 1999, 2000, 2004 and 2007, plus the previously unreleased "Non Stop", a version of "Musique Non-Stop" used as a jingle by MTV Europe beginning in 1993.
 The cover re-uses the cover from "Expo Remix".
-The compilation was released on CD and vinyl in 2022.
+The compilation was released on CD and vinyl in 2022 following the release of 2021 edits of both "Home Computer" and "Tour De France (Etape 2)".

 On 30 October 2021, Kraftwerk was inducted into the Rock & Roll Hall of Fame.
 In November 2021, the band announced plans for a 2022 North American tour.
 With the members' live performances celebrating Kraftwerk's fiftieth anniversary, the Remixes compilation album came out on compact disc and vinyl for the first time in addition.

 From 27 May to 10 July 2022, the formation undertook a successful North American tour, performing in 24 cities.

 Since 2023, it has begun visualising its music on the façades of castles and other historic buildings in a special way.

 In May 2024, it performed nine nights at the Walt Disney Concert Hall in Los Angeles, presenting one of its eight albums each night and another concert as the ninth gig.

 On 27 July 2024, at the Fuji Rock Festival in Naeba, Kraftwerk played a cover version of another artist's work for the first time: "Merry Christmas Mr. Lawrence" by Ryuichi Sakamoto, who died in 2023.
 Hütter had been friends with Sakamoto since 1981.
 After performing "Merry Christmas Mr. Lawrence", Kraftwerk played "Radioactivity", for which Sakamoto wrote the Japanese lyrics in 2012.